-- To seek loan forgiveness, borrowers will "apply" to the lender originating the loan, each of whom will have their own specific process.
+- To seek loan forgiveness, borrowers will "apply" to the lender originating the loan, by submitting the SBA's loan forgiveness application (SBA Form 3508 or a lender equivalent).
 Documents that all lenders will require from borrowers include:

 - Payroll tax filings reported to the Internal Revenue Service (for the 8-week covered period);